Summer Programs at the School of the Arts

 Questions?

-For questions related to admissions, registration, tuition, housing, transcripts, examinations, grades, university resources, and important dates, please email [email protected].
+For questions related to admissions, registration, tuition, housing, transcripts, examinations, grades, university resources, and important dates, submit a request for information.

 For course-related questions, such as curricula, syllabi, materials, prerequisites, and faculty, please send an email directly to the Summer Departmental Representative for the course.
 They are: